danwing/metadata/draft-rw-sconepro-flow-metadata.md

 # Host to Network Metadata

-For more comprehensive interpretation, metadata is characterized into two different nature:
+Metadata is characterized into two different nature:

 Network Metadata:
 : This consists of metadata that specifies how the network element should treat that packet.
 The network metadata comprises of the importance field and is specified in the MSB and of size 1 bit.
 This field indicates if the packet is more important or less important.